Head of India Practice; Partner

 - A Middle Eastern satellite operator - in a dispute with a Canadian telecommunications provider concerning a transponder rights agreement.
 (ICC, English law, London seat).

 - An Indian airline - in relation to a multi billion dollar dispute between various shareholders concerning alleged breaches of a shareholders agreement.
 (LCIA, Indian law, New Delhi seat).

 - An Indian multinational oil and gas company and its international subsidiary - in three oil and gas related arbitrations against of an African state (UNCITRAL, Sudanese law, London and Dubai seats).

 Sherina has received multiple awards, the most recent include:

-- Recognized as a 'Rising Star for International Arbitration', and described as "a key figure in developing the firm's India practice" and "a complete dynamo".
-LMG Rising Stars 2015-2016.
+- LMG Rising Stars as a "Rising Star for International Arbitration" in 2015 and 2016 which described her as "a key figure in developing the firm's India practice" and "a complete dynamo";

 Sherina is ranked in several leading directories including:

 - Legal 500 UK 2022 as a "Leading Individual" in International Arbitration.
 Testimonials stated that "Sherina Petit is a brilliant lawyer and I have worked with her on many occasions – very robust drafting of disputes documents and she is very thorough in her work" and that she "has a deep and insightful understanding of what her client needs; she provides clearheaded, no-nonsense and sensible advice to clients, while helping them navigate the unfamiliar territory of international arbitration."